jsdabrowski/REFSQ-2026/README.md

 ## Files Included

-- **`code/experiments.zip`**
+- **`code/*.ipynb`**
-  Contains Jupyter notebooks for all experiments conducted during the thesis.
+  Contains Jupyter notebooks for all experiments presented in the paper.

 - **`dataset/dataset.txt`**
-  Provides a reference to the publication repository containing the dataset used in our study.
+  Provides a reference to the repository of the dataset used in this study.

+- **`prompts/prompts.txt`**
+  Includes example prompts used in the experiments described in the paper.

 - **`readme.txt`**
   This file (instructions and structure).